Finding better ways to provide the materials the world needs

 In September 2022, we approved development capital totalling $55 million to start underground mining in an area known as the Lower Commercial Skarn (LCS).
 Underground production within LCS started in February 2023, and is expected to deliver a total of around 30 thousand tonnes of additional mined copper through the period to 20271.
 These 2 investments will support Kennecott in building a world class underground mine.

-In March 2023 we marked the start of first sustainable production from the OT underground mine in Mongolia, which will make OT one of the most important producers of copper in the world.
+March 2023 marked the start of sustainable production from the OT underground mine in Mongolia, which will make OT one of the most important producers of copper in the world.
 At full production, OT’s underground and open cut mines will produce enough copper annually for more than 6 million electric vehicles.

 At peak production, Oyu Tolgoi is expected to operate in the first quartile of the copper cash cost curve2.
 Oyu Tolgoi is expected to produce around 500,000 tonnes3 of copper per year on average from 2028 to 2036 from the open pit and underground, compared to 130,000 tonnes in 2022 (open pit)4.

 By 2030, Oyu Tolgoi is expected to be the fourth largest copper mine in the world.
-It is a complex greenfield project comprising an underground block cave mine and copper concentrator as well as an open pit mine which has been successfully operating for almost ten years.
+It is a complex greenfield project comprising an underground block cave mine and copper concentrator as well as an open pit mine which has been successfully operating for almost 10 years.
 It is one of the most modern, safe, sustainable and water-efficient operations globally, with a workforce which is more than 97% Mongolian.

 The Resolution Copper project is a proposed underground copper mine in the Copper Triangle, approximately 60 miles east of Phoenix, Arizona, in western United States.